“... a stunningly powerful work”

 ~

-For the Turkish composer, vocal performer, and improviser Esin Gunduz, sound originates in the body.
-Her brave musical works shine a light on multiplicity and unity within our being, the psychological and spiritual undertones of our lives and life itself.
-She explores life’s energies as vibrations and visceral sensory experience, building landscapes from recorded-voices to surround acoustical instrumental textures, creating breathtaking acoustic vistas that emit an unveiling quality.
-Her works stemming from her interest in and research of timbre, traditional music, and ancient texts are prominent.
-These span mediums: acoustic, electroacoustic, or sound installation, and exist within diverse contexts: live / chamber music, sound for theatre, sound with image / moving image, or curating around exhibitions.
+Originally from Istanbul, Turkiye, for composer, vocal performer, and improviser Esin Gunduz, sound originates in the body.
+She explores life’s energies as vibrations, timbre as visceral sensory experience, building landscapes from recorded-voices to surround acoustical instrumental textures, creating breathtaking acoustic vistas that have an unveiling quality.
+Her works stemming from her interest in timbre, traditional music, and ancient texts span mediums: acoustic, electroacoustic, sound installation, and exist within diverse contexts: live / chamber music, and sound: for theatre, with image / choreography / moving image, around exhibitions.
+These shine a light on the multiplicity and unity, the psychological and spiritual overtones of our lives and life itself.

-Dr. Gunduz had her works performed at Music in the Round, Nonclassical, and Birmingham Opera Company’s Opera Lab (across United Kingdom), Dark Music Days (Harpa Concert Hall, Iceland), National Sawdust’s Digital Discovery Festival (NyCity, Usa), and Banff Center (Alberta, Canada).
-Her work in close collaboration with Rosie Middleton, En-he-du-an-na-me-en, got several reviews.
-Often inspired by traditional music, Gunduz had private workshops with two ensembles of cantu a tenòre in Sardinia in 2023.
+Dr. Gunduz had her works programmed by Music in the Round, Nonclassical, Iklectic, Woolwich Works, Birmingham Opera Company’s Opera Lab (across England), Dark Music Days / Myrkir Músíkdagar at Harpa Concert Hall (Iceland), KM28 of Berlin (Germany), Fruit Market Gallery of Edinburgh (Scotland), Kulturakademie Tarabya Summer Festival of Istanbul (Turkey), Banff Centre for the Arts and Creativity (Canada), and Fire Museum Presents of Philadelphia (Usa).
+Her work in close collaboration with London-based mezzosoprano Rosie Middleton, En-he-du-an-na-me-en, got excellent reviews (linked above and ︎the work’s page).
+Often inspired by traditional music, Gunduz had private workshops with ensembles of cantu a tenòre of Sardinia in 2023.

-Originally from Istanbul, Turkey, she currently lives in New York State, Usa and travels regularly for her projects around the world.
+Being originally from Istanbul, Turkey, and having lived in the Usa (New York state), Gunduz has currently moved to Austin, Texas and travels regularly for her projects around the world.

 ~